caseyanderson/awavepress.com/_posts/releases/2019-01-18-Carlson-Borden-Present-Tide-by-Sargent.md

 ## credits

-Recorded MONTH YEAR in Los Angeles, California at STUDIONAME.
+Recorded MONTH YEAR in CITY, STATE at STUDIONAME.

 Recorded by FIRSTNAME LASTNAME.